Skip to main content

 Stakeholders

-Stakeholders are the persons or entities that defines and enables your delivery.
-They decides if your delivery is a success or not.
+Stakeholders are the persons or entities that define and enable your delivery.
+They decide if your delivery is a success or not.

 Types of stakeholders.